PerfLab-EXaCT/.github/profile/README.md

 <!-- * [ViSemZ](https://gitlab.com/perflab-exact/chess/visemz): -->

-## Application performance analysis and prediction
+## Application Performance Analysis and Prediction

   * [MemGaze](https://github.com/pnnl/memgaze):
   MemGaze is a memory analysis toolset that combines high-resolution trace analysis and low overhead measurement, both with respect to time and space.

   * [Palm](https://gitlab.com/perflab-exact/palm):
   Palm is a suite of performance modeling tools (Palm, Palm-Task, Representative-Paths, Palm/FastFootprints, MIAMI-NW) to assist performance analysis and predictive model generation.
+Palm generates models by combining top-down (human-provided) semantic insight with bottom-up static and dynamic analysis.
+Palm has been used to model irregular applications with sparse data structures and unpredictable access patterns.
+Recent additions focus on rapid characterization of memory behavior.

   * [QuaL²M (QuaLM)](https://github.com/pnnl/qualm):
   Quantitative Learned Latency Model